ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### The time for decisive action is now

 The IPCC’s warnings are clear: delayed action risks irreversible damage.
-Europeans must act as voters, consumers, and activists to dismantle systems prioritising short-term profit over survival.
+Europeans can act as voters, consumers, and activists to dismantle systems prioritising short-term profit over survival.
 The alternative, a world of escalating disasters and deepening inequality, is not an option worth considering.

 ## A call to rebel and rebuild (non-violent civil disobedience)